antofic/GraphCodable/Docs/UserGuide.md

 If the `.disableIdentity` option is **not** set:

-- the `.ignoreGIdentifiableProtocol` option override the adoption of the `GIdentifiable` protocol and make the encoder ignore it.
-This implies that reference types will have the identity defined by their *ObjectIdentifier* and value types will have no identity;
-- the `.disableAutoObjectIdentifierIdentityForReferences` option prevents reference types from automatically receiving the identity defined by their *ObjectIdentifier* (they can receive it adopting the `GIdentifiable` protocol, like value types);
 - the `.tryHashableIdentityAtFirst` option causes all *hashable* types to use themselves as an identity.
 The other options only come into play if the types are not *hashable*;
 - the `.tryHashableIdentityAtLast` option causes all *hashable* types to use themselves as the identity if they haven't obtained an identity otherwise.

 You can use one of these last two options to check if and how expensive it actually is to employ an identity of *hashable* types based on their own value.

 It should be noted that if the two options  `.disableIdentity`  and `.disableInheritance` are used together, the GraphCodable encoder behaves exactly like the swift Codable one, ignoring inheritance and identity.
 These two options are collected together in `.mimicSwiftCodable`.

-**Note**: if a reference type adopt the the `GIdentifiable` protocol and `gcodableID` returns `nil`, the type don't receive an identity unless the `.ignoreGIdentifiableProtocol`  option is set.

 ## UserInfo dictionary